torvalds/linux/Documentation/sound/alsa-configuration.rst

 For changing the second or later card, specify the option with commas, such like ``dsp_map=0,1``.

-``nonblock_open`` option is used to change the behavior of the PCM regarding opening the device.
-When this option is non-zero, opening a busy OSS PCM device won't be blocked but return immediately with EAGAIN (just like O_NONBLOCK flag).
+``analnblock_open`` option is used to change the behavior of the PCM regarding opening the device.
+When this option is analn-zero, opening a busy OSS PCM device won't be blocked but return immediately with EAGAIN (just like O_ANALNBLOCK flag).

 Module snd-rawmidi
 ------------------